Building a wellness-focused environment includes everything from construction materials, to furnishings and finishes.

 not all wood is the same

-Solid hardwood pieces not only last a lifetime but also don’t contain the copious amounts of glues and preservatives found in cheaper particleboard-based furniture.
+Solid hardwood and hardwood plywood pieces not only last a lifetime but they also don’t contain the copious amounts of glues and preservatives found in cheaper mdf and particleboard-based furniture.
 Look for desks, tables, couches, chairs, and entertainment centers that are made of solid hardwood, glass, stone, acrylic or metal.
 Manufacturers often apply lacquers, paints, and stains that will continually pollute indoor air.
 You can always order your wood furniture unfinished (raw) and apply your own nontoxic finishes, which makes for a fun weekend project and a one-of-a-kind custom piece!

 antique and reclaimed wood